lexicalunit/event-watch/README.md

 ]
 ```

-Either or both methods of configuring schedule data may be used.
+Either or both methods of configuring schedule data are valid.
 Use whichever method is more convenient for your purposes.

-> The files listed in the `subscriptions` configuration are parsed at startup time and if the configuration changes.
+> The files listed in the `subscriptions` configuration parse at startup time and if the configuration changes.
 You can force a reload and update of event-watch using the command `Command Palette ➔ Event Watch: Reload`.

 ### Writing a Schedule